stackrox/stackrox/README.md

 - Google Kubernetes Engine (GKE)
 - Microsoft Azure Kubernetes Service (AKS)

-If you deploy into a Kubernetes distribution other than the ones listed below you may encounter issues.
+If you deploy into a Kubernetes distribution other than the ones listed above you may encounter issues.

 **Tested Operating Systems**